-6.1 When we use legitimate interest as the legal basis for processing, we will consider and balance any potential impact on you and your rights before we process your personal information for our legitimate interests and will only proceed where we believe our interests are not overridden by the impact on you.
+6.3 When we use legitimate interest as the legal basis for processing, we always consider and balance any potential impact on you and your rights before we process your personal information for our legitimate interests and will only proceed where we believe our interests are not overridden by the impact on you.
 Our legitimate interests include the interests of our organisation in conducting and managing our operations to enable us to give you the best service and the best and most secure experience.
 Specific examples of this include:

 (b) Analysis and profiling of our supporters.